aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinpath/_index.md

 ---
 title: ICanvasRenderingContext2D.IsPointInPath
 second_title: Aspose.HTML for .NET API Reference
-description: ICanvasRenderingContext2D method.
+description: ICanvasRenderingContext2D IsPointInPath method.
 Reports whether or not the specified point is contained in the current path
 type: docs
 weight: 260
 url: /net/aspose.html.dom.canvas/icanvasrenderingcontext2d/ispointinpath/
 ---
-## IsPointInPath(double, double) {#ispointinpath_2}
+## IsPointInPath(*double, double*) {#ispointinpath_2}

 Reports whether or not the specified point is contained in the current path.